Purchase e-decor for each individual room you would like us to help you with and we will get in touch with you to start the process!

 One 2D floor plan indicating item placement

-One linked and labelled shopping list to purchase items in design concept
+One linked and labeled shopping list to purchase items in design concept

 Opportunity to message your designer with style questions